Pepeins/DripX/README.md

 Enable or disable modules with simple switches and sliders.

 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo, make your changes, and open a pull request.
-Please write clean code and comment any complex logic.
+Write clean code and comment any complex logic.
 ---

 Made with ❤️ by **Wesk**